MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 recommendations: true
-description: "Provides admins with information to help them configure Office installation options in the Microsoft 365 admin center." ms.date: 05/01/2018
+description: "Provides admins with information to help them configure Microsoft 365 installation options in the Microsoft 365 admin center." ms.date: 05/01/2018
 ---

-# Manage Office installation options in the Microsoft 365 admin center
+# Manage Microsoft 365 installation options in the Microsoft 365 admin center

-As a Microsoft 365 admin, you can choose to do the following tasks on the **Office installation options** page in the Microsoft 365 admin center:
+As a Microsoft 365 admin, you can choose to do the following tasks on the **Microsoft 365 installation options** page in the Microsoft 365 admin center:

 - [Choose how often to get feature updates for Office](#choose-how-often-to-get-feature-updates-for-office)
 - [Manage which version of Office is installed](#manage-which-version-of-office-is-installed), including